pandabahr/pandabahr/index.markdown

 ![That's me!](/headshot.jpg)

 ### Resourceful, manufacturing-oriented electromechanical prototype developer with overseas sourcing experience in Taiwan and China.
 Former head of sourcing and project manager for [Vanguard Moto](http://www.vanguard.nyc).
-Heat transfer and acoustics simulation engineer at ExxonMobil in a past life.
+Thermodynamics simulation engineer at ExxonMobil in a past life.

 ![Vanguard Roadster](/roadster.jpg)